 When savory, crisp chicken meets a sweet, sticky sauce in Chinese takeout classics like sesame chicken and General Tso’s, the results are irresistible.
 The only thing standing between you and one of these satisfying meals is the sense of guilt over ordering out instead of making a healthy, home-cooked meal.

 This recipe is the solution.
-There’s no deep-frying, so the end result is less greasy than your go-to takeout order, without sacrificing that essential crunchy exterior or thick sauce.
+There’s no deep-frying, so the end result is lighter than your go-to takeout order, without sacrificing that essential crunchy exterior or thick sauce.
 Add a low-maintenance string bean side and perfectly cooked rice, and you’ve got a craveable dish without the extra cost and calories of takeout.

 While some roasted vegetable recipes require frequent tossing for an even crisp, here you’ll let the beans hang out with minimal interruption for a pleasant char.
 Roast them while the rice is cooking to save time, but don’t skip those extra steps for the rice.
 Rinsing the grains before cooking removes excess starch, while covering the pot with a paper towel afterwards absorbs excess moisture; both steps prevent the rice from becoming gummy or sticky.